Native American identity in the United States: Factors and terminology

-The future of their identity is extremely important to Native Americans.
-Activist Russell Means spoke frequently about the crumbling Indian way of life, the loss of traditions, languages, and sacred places.
+Some Indigenous activists and public figures, particularly those from the Plains nations, such as Russell Means (Oglala Lakota), have preferred "Indian" to the more recently adopted "Native American".
+Means spoke frequently of his fear of the loss of traditions, languages, and sacred places.
 He was concerned that there may soon be no more Native Americans, only "Native American Americans, like Polish Americans and Italian Americans."
-As the number of Indians has grown (ten times as many today as in 1890), the number who carry on tribal traditions shrinks (one fifth as many as in 1890), as has been common among many ethnic groups over time.
+As the number of self-reported "Indians" has grown (ten times as many today as in 1890), the number who carry on tribal traditions has reportedly shrunk (one fifth as many as in 1890), as has been common among many cultural groups over time.
 Means said, "We might speak our language, we might look like Indians and sound like Indians, but we won’t be Indians."